Symptoms of coronavirus: what to look for and how it is being treated

 But these symptoms – similar to many other respiratory diseases – are what make it so difficult to control.

-The virus was initially described by Chinese authorities as a new strain of pneumonia, but was later confirmed to be a novel coronavirus.
+It is not yet known whether the virus can be spread by asymtomatic people.

+Dr Kucharski also confirmed that elderly people with pre-existing health conditions are at greater risk of the virus, but said that the exact risk to younger people in good health is not known.

-These are a family of viruses that originate in animals before making the jump to humans.
-Seven, including the new virus, have been found in humans, with four causing only mild, common-cold like symptoms.
+Coronaviruses are a family of viruses that originate in animals before making the jump to humans.
+Seven, including the new virus, have been found in humans, with four causing only mild, common cold-like symptoms.

 But two – Middle East respiratory syndrome (Mers) and severe acute respiratory syndrome (Sars) – are much more severe, having killed more than 1,500 people between them.